MosDevx/FindersKeepers/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to appreciate [Microverse](https://helpjuice.com/) for providing the resources and the impetus to develop this application and grow my code-fu.
+I would like to appreciate [Microverse](https://helpjuice.com/) for providing the chance and impetus to develop this application and grow my code-fu.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->